ffdev-info/searching-for-a-signature/index.md

 - All past and present PRONOM colleagues who work tirelessly on a never-ending shopping list of file formats and continue to dp their utmost to support the resource for the community.
+- Special thanks to Ross Spencer for putting together this resource.

 ::::